-Proposed § 9001.101 explains that the proposed regulation would apply to all employees of FHFA and would supplement the Standards found in 5 CFR part 2635.
-It would also require that employees of FHFA must comply with the Standards, this part, guidance, and procedures established pursuant to this part, and any additional rules of conduct that FHFA is authorized to issue.
+Section 9001.101 explains that the regulation applies to all employees of

+FHFA and supplements the Standards found in 5 CFR part 2635.
+It also requires that employees of FHFA must comply with the Standards, this part, guidance and procedures established pursuant to this part, the regulation concerning the post-employment restriction for senior examiners at 12 CFR part 1212, and any additional rules of conduct that FHFA is authorized to issue.
 It also notes that employees should contact the Designated Agency Ethics Official (DAEO) if they have questions about any provision of this regulation or other ethics-related matters.

-The proposed section also contains cross-references to other executive branch ethics regulations and a subsequent employment restriction of section 1317D of the Safety and Soundness Act, 12 U.S.C.
-4523. applicable to certain highly compensated former FHFA officers and employees, including the FHFA Director, along with an annual employee notification requirement as to that statutory restriction.
+The section also contains crossreferences to other executive branch ethics regulations and a subsequent employment restriction of section 1317D of the Safety and Soundness Act, 12 U.S.C.
+4523, applicable to certain highly compensated former FHFA officers and employees, including FHFA Director, along with an annual employee notification requirement as to that statutory restriction.
 Section 1317D prohibits such highly compensated former FHFA officers and employees, and the Director, from accepting compensation from an enterprise under section 1317D of the Safety and Soundness Act for two years after leaving FHFA.